China–Japan relations: Okinawa

-Issue of Taiwan
+Taiwan

-The Japan–Taiwan official split is one of the fundamental principles of China-Japanese relations.
-The PRC emphasises Taiwan is a part of China and the PRC is the only legal government of China (cf. One-China policy).
+The Japan–Taiwan official split is one of the fundamental principles of China-Japan relations.
+China emphasizes Taiwan is a part of China and China is the only legal government of China (cf. One-China policy).
 By the 1972 agreement, the Treaty of Taipei was argued to be invalid.
+Japan has recognized the People's Republic of China "as the sole legal Government of China" since 1975 but has maintained an ambiguous stance regarding the PRC's sovereignty claim over the island of Taiwan, saying that it "fully understands and respects" China's position.

-When the PRC–Japan normalization was concerned, the PRC had been worried about some Japanese pro-Taiwan independence politicians.
-At the same time, the Treaty of Mutual Cooperation and Security between the United States and Japan has been a big problem for the PRC.
-In a point of the PRC's view, the military alliance treaty implicitly directs to the Taiwan Strait.
+When the China–Japan normalization was concerned, China had been worried about some Japanese pro-Taiwan independence politicians.
+At the same time, the Treaty of Mutual Cooperation and Security between the United States and Japan has been a big problem for China.
+In a point of China's view, the military alliance treaty implicitly directs to the Taiwan Strait.
 It has become a big factor for Taiwan security affairs.